emqx/emqx-docs/en_US/security/authz/mongodb.md

 }
 ```

 MongoDB ACL rule defines the publish, subscribe, and publish/subscribe information, and all **allow** lists are included in the rule.

 Rule field description:

-- username: the user name of the connected client
+- username: The user name of the connected client
-- clientid: the Client ID of the connected client
+- clientid: The Client ID of the connected client
-- publish: the number of topics allowed to be published, supports wildcards
+- publish: The number of topics allowed to be published, supports wildcards
-- subscribe: the number of topics allowed to be subscribed to, supports wildcards
+- subscribe: The number of topics allowed to be subscribed to, supports wildcards
-- pubsub: the number of topics allowed to be published  and subscribed to, supports wildcards
+- pubsub: The number of topics allowed to be published and subscribed to, supports wildcards

 ::: tip
 Wildcards can be used for topic, and placeholders can be added to the topic to match client information.
 For example, the topic will be replaced with the client ID of the current client when matching `t/%c`.

   - %u：user name
   - %c：Client ID